Certifying in Anthroposophic Medicine

 American College of Anthroposophic Medicine - Certification Criteria 2018

 Medical doctors, osteopathic doctors, nurse practitioners and physician assistants in the U.S., and medical doctors in Canada, can seek certification in Anthroposophic Medicine through the American College of Anthroposophic Medicine (ACAM).* Applicants must fulfill the certification requirements, as outlined in the "International Core Curriculum for medical student’s and physician’s training in Anthroposophic Medicine".
 Applicants can complete all of these requirements through the training programs of the Physicians’ Association for Anthroposophic Medicine (PAAM) or other equivalent, accredited training programs.
+For a full copy of the ACAM Certification Criteria, click here.

 The International Core Curriculum outlines a course of study of 1000 hours, broken up into five main areas: